Compound Interest Calculator

 - t = Time (in years)

-The Compound Interest Calculator helps you calculate the interest earned or owed over a specified period, with the added benefit of compounding.
-Just enter the principal, rate, time, and the number of compounding periods per year, and the calculator will give you the total compound interest.
+The Compound Interest Calculator helps you calculate the interest earned or owed over a specified period with different compounding frequencies, such as monthly, weekly, or quarterly.
+You can enter the principal, rate, time, and the compounding frequency to get the exact compound interest based on your chosen period.

 Why Use a Compound Interest Calculator?